Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yangyuanyuan-huawei-mcp.md

 ### MCP within Local NCE

 The user issues a natural language command, which is received by the operations and maintenance (O&M) console and forwarded to the MCP client.
-The LLM (Large Language Model) then processes the command, invokes the appropriate tools to pass instructions to the MCP server, which finally interacts with network devices using NETCONF and SNMP protocols.
+The LLM then processes the command, invokes the appropriate tools to pass instructions to the MCP server, which finally interacts with network devices using NETCONF and SNMP protocols.

 ### MCP in Remote Device

 The main workflow is similar to *MCP within Local NCE*, with the key difference being the integration method of the MCP server.
 In this solution, the MCP server is integrated in the network devices.
-Within the network device, the MCP server interacts with network devices via CLI (Command Line Interface) instead of NETCONF and SNMP protocols.
+Within the network device, the MCP server interacts with network devices via CLI instead of NETCONF and SNMP protocols.

 ### Gap Analysis

 - **Scalability**: While *MCP within Local NCE* offers compatibility through NETCONF incorporation, its tightly-coupled dual-protocol architecture creates technical debt for scaling.
 The MCP-Remote Device approach's protocol homogeneity ensures architectural consistency, future-proofing the solution for iterative enhancements.
 - **Cost**: The *MCP within Local NCE* implementation enables localized adaptation while preserving NETCONF/SNMP protocol compliance for downstream device communication, fully capitalizing on existing NETCONF investments.
 Comparatively, the MCP deployed in Remote Devices architecture operates without NETCONF integration, resulting in significantly higher deployment and operational expenditures.

-# Security Considerations

-TODO Security

 # IANA Considerations

 This document has no IANA actions.

+# Security Considerations

+This document analyzes the application of MCP in sophisticated batch network management and proposes two deployment schemes, which may introduce certain security risks.
+Since MCP's internal instructions are invisible to users and only accessible to the LLM model, attackers could potentially inject malicious instructions, leading to information leakage or workflow errors.

+To address such security risks, measures like version locking mechanisms, enhanced visibility, and context isolation can provide a certain level of protection.

 --- back